 A color additive is often considered to belong to one of two classes: “natural” color additives, or “synthetic” color additives.
 The distinction is not always meaningful because there are some color additives that are considered natural that are produced through chemical synthesis.

-Man-made or synthetic colors have been added to foods since the mid-1800s.
-Since that time, many improvements have been made in the development and production of food colors.
 Whether a color additive is synthetic or natural has no bearing on its overall safety.
 Both types of color additives are subject to rigorous standards of safety prior to their approval for use in food.

 - Refers to dyes (soluable in water) and pigments (typically insoluable in water).